MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Why a new book on reinforcement learning?

 This is a draft of a new book entitled “Mathematical Foundation of Reinforcement Learning.”
-While there are many excellent studying materials, why do I write a new book on RL?
+While there already exist many excellent studying materials about reinforcement learning (RL), why do I write a new book?

 I have been teaching a graduate-level course on RL for three years.
 I will teach the course for the fourth time in the fall of 2022.
 Along with the teaching, I have been preparing this book as the lecture notes for my students.
 The main reason for me to write this book and develop this course is that I personally think the existing studying materials for RL are either too intuitive or too mathematical.